jedster1111/polling-app/README.md

   * To install dependencies run: `npm install`
 ### Node Server
   * To start the server run: `npm run server` <br>
+	By default server will run on port 8000, you can change this by setting a `PORT` environment variable. <br>
 	*Note that the server restarts on changes in the working directory*

 ### Other Commands